Washington Mom Of 2 Vanishes After "A Date With Danger"

-Authorities have questioned a number of individuals in connection with the case, including Bill.
+Authorities have reportedly questioned a number of individuals in connection with the case, including Bill.

 Bill was ruled out as a suspect, and so were several other men who were seen with Nancy.
 But authorities discovered liaisons that Nancy had been keeping private, and said that this made it difficult to find people to question.

 Some of the men who had short-term liaisons with Nancy aroused detectives’ suspicions.
-One man, James, told Detective Haller that he had had an intimate encounter with Nancy in the past, but said that he had been unable to perform — so they did not have intercourse.
+One man allegedly told Detective Haller that he had had an intimate encounter with Nancy in the past.

-Police were suspicious: Why would James walk inside a home where he had never been before to look around?
-James took a polygraph exam, which came back inconclusive.
+Police were suspicious: Why would he walk inside a home where he had never been before to look around?
+The man reportedly took a polygraph exam, which came back inconclusive, police said.

-Haller wondered if James had admitted to touching a doorknob “to cover his tracks if he was involved.”
+Haller wondered if the man admitted to touching a doorknob “to cover his tracks if he was involved.”

 Investigators got another potential lead when they found a woman’s dead body in a sleeping bag in the back of a pickup truck.
-The killer was a man named Bernard Howell.
+The suspect was reportedly a man named Bernard Howell.

-One of Nancy’s daughters later identified Howell as a man who came to their house and sold steak door to door — but no definitive link has been proven.
+One of Nancy’s daughters later claimed Howell had been to their house and sold steak door to door, but no definitive link has been proven.

-Howell pleaded guilty to killing his victim, 60-year-old Vonda Boone, 60, on the Yelm-Tenino Trail.
+Howell pled guilty to killing his victim, 60-year-old Vonda Boone, 60, on the Yelm-Tenino Trail.
 He was sentenced to 26 years and eight months in prison.

 The case is still open and active, but police admit that over the years tips have become fewer and father between.